NeurodataWithoutBorders/api-python/README.md

 ## 4. Using extensions

+*NOTE: Some information in this and the following sections is outdated.
+See examples id directory "examples/create_scripts" and "examples/create_scripts/extensions" for examples of using extensions.*

 The Specification Language used for the NWB format can be used to create extensions to the format.
 Creating extensions requires understanding the specification language, which is described more completely in another document.
 This section gives a summary of what extensions are and the API for using them.

 The specification language that is used to define the NWB format is also used for extensions.
 The language is written using Python dictionaries in a syntax that is similar to JSON.
 Each top-level key to the dictionary is a string specifying a “namespace”.
 The value associated with the key is the specification for the namespace.
 The namespaces provide a way to group related specifications (into the same namespace) and avoid name conflicts in a manner similar to how namespaces are used with XML.
 Schematically, the structure of specification language namespace and definition are shown below: